AdvAttack/TCCANet-TKDE/README.md

 ## Citation

-When using this code, or the ideas of BU-MHS, please cite the following paper
+When using this code, or the ideas of TCCANet, please cite the following paper
 <pre><code>@article{yang2020tensor,
   title={Tensor canonical correlation analysis networks for multi-view remote sensing scene recognition}, author={Yang, Xinghao and Liu, Weifeng and Liu, Wei},